jcaillon/valet/extras/lib-valet.md

 This means we can detect more key combinations but all keys needs to be bound first...
 Special keys (CTRL+, ALT+, F1-F12, arrows, etc.) are intercepted using binding.

-You must call `tui::rebindKeymap` and `tui::sttyInit` before using this function.
+You must call `tui::rebindKeymap` and `tui::setTerminalOptions` before using this function.

 - $@: **read parameters** _as any_:
       additional parameters to pass to the read command